ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Implement a clear and consistent method for setting and checking the Shakespearean mode throughout the `_generate_response` method.
    - Status: To be implemented and tested.

+4. Model-Specific Behavior Interference (Low Likelihood)
+   - The model-specific behavior implementation might be overriding the Shakespearean response generation.
+   - Validation: Review the interaction between model-specific logic and Shakespearean response generation.
+   - Status: To be investigated if hypotheses 1, 2, and 3 don't fully resolve the issue.

 ## Implementation Plan

-We will implement solutions addressing all three hypotheses:
+We will implement solutions addressing the top three hypotheses:

 1. Update System Message Processing:
    - Implement a dedicated `_process_system_message` method in `src/mock_claude_client.py`.